 Armenia Travel Visa

 Armenia has a very liberal visa policy.
 Basically, visitors from 45 countries don’t need a visa at all when visiting Armenia.
 They can stay in the country legally for up to 180 days.
 Those countries include all Western countries and several others:

 - All EU countries

 - And many more

-You can find a full list of exempted countries and more information on the website of Armenia’s Ministry of Foreign Affairs.
+You can find a full list of exempted countries and more information on Armenia’s Ministry of Foreign Affairs website.

 Georgia Travel Visa